Ngz91/dotfiles/README.md

 ```
 pip install pillow
 ```
 If there's a warning telling you that "The script x is installed in '/home/myusername/.local/bin' which is not on PATH" then add it.
-For zsh add `export PATH=$PATH:/home/username/.local/bin` to the end of .zshrc.
+For zsh add `export PATH=$PATH:/home/username/.local/bin` at the end of .zshrc.

-Also if you want zathura to show the pdf page with it's original colors then set recolor to false in the configuration file. `set recolor "false"`
+Also if you want zathura to show the pdf page with it's original colors set recolor to false in the configuration file. `set recolor "false"`

 You can assign ranger a keybind similar to this
 ```